-Camping is a privilege (on private land) extended to those who participate in the activities on the Church Grounds.
+Camping is on Private Land and is a privilege extended to those who participate in the activities on the Church Grounds.
 PLEASE don’t climb the barbed wire fences!

-Necessary requirements: — pre-registration application and prepay with complete name, address and telephone number.
+Pre-register and pre-pay with complete name, address and telephone number.
 Do the same for each person you register on your slip.
-You will be notified by mail or telephone if your application is denied.
-Your registration form will be at the camp gates, so make sure it is accurate.
+You will be notified by phone if your application is denied.
+Your registration forms will be at the camp gates if there is any questions.

 Room in the camp grounds is very limited so if you could please only keep one car at your camp site it will allow many more people to camp.
 You are welcome to take additional cars to your campsite to unload your equipment but then please move them to the off street parking on the West side of the pasture.

 Gates will be closed at 10:00pm.
 At that time only registered campers should be on the grounds.